aicis/fresco/demos/aggregation/Readme.md

 Aggregation demonstrator
 ========================

+NB: THIS IS CURRENTLY UNDER DEVELOPMENT AND MAY NOT FUNCTION

 This demonstrator will compute the aggregation of a hardcoded list.
 The list consists of pairs of (key,value).
 The demonstrator aggregates all values where the key's match.
 This is done using a deterministic encryption scheme (within